-Thank you, Mark.
-For the pleasure of inhabiting another perspective for a time, actors will risk self-respect and criticism, face sleep deprivation and midnight terrors… just to enjoy living through some terrible things.
-And the things that actually happen?
-They feed into the actor’s art and enhance the richness of every character portrayed.
+Well put.
+For the pleasure of inhabiting a completely different perspective for a time, an actor will risk self-respect and criticism, face sleep deprivation and midnight terrors. and live through some terrible things.
+And the things that happen to them in real life?
+Those feed into the actor’s art and enhance the richness of every character portrayed.

 Ah.
-The actor who walks into auditions wanting a particular role… then argues with the director about their casting choices.
+The actor who walks into auditions wanting a particular role… then argues with the director about casting choices.
 Yes.
-That’s going to go over well; do try that.
-And then try auditioning again… somewhere else.
-Of course, he could also be describing life as a director.
-And, yes, I tell myself to get over it a lot, actually.
-And I better had, because…
+That’s going to go over well; do that.
+And then try auditioning again… anywhere but here.
+Of course, Twain could also be describing life as a director.
+And, yes, I tell myself to get over myself... a lot, actually.
+And I better, because…

-And when chaos descends — as it will, without fail, one to ten days before opening night - remember these words:
+And when chaos descends — as it will, without fail, one to ten days before opening night - I remember these wise words, as well:

-Twain may not have been thinking about the theatre when writing any of these, but his words sure do come in handy to a thespian; yes they do.
+Mark Twain may not have been thinking specifically of the theatre when writing any of these, but his words sure do come in handy to a thespian - they certainly do.

 Meredith Bean McMath is the Managing Director of Run Rabbit Run Productions, Inc. She has books and plays, awards and degrees.
 She is grateful but sometimes she wishes writers and directors were paid a little more.